 My first journey into Microservices resulted in an application that had a group of services and some Netflix OSS bells and whistles.
 I felt really smart and cool.

 A platform like Cloud Foundry (Hosted version) can handle infrastructure management.
-PCF creates nice workflows for developers.
-That helps with some of the pain of operating multiple distributed services.
-But I still went too far from an arcitectural point of view, at least one of these services could have existed within another.
+PCF creates nice workflows for developers, which helps with some of the pain of operating multiple distributed services.
+But I still went too far from an architectural point of view; at least one of these services could have existed within another.
 What's the alternative?

 Is Starting With Microservices Smart?

-If you look at the some of better examples of this Microservice style architecture, Netflix and Amazon, both moved towards this out of necessity.
+If you look at the some of the better examples of this Microservice-style architecture, Netflix and Amazon both moved towards this structure out of necessity.

-Amazon went from selling books online to selling everything (remember staring at Amazon Prime half the day looking for deals), include the same on-demand infrastructure they created to make their architectural shift possible (AWS).
+Amazon went from selling books online to selling everything (remember staring at Amazon Prime for half the day looking for deals?), and they included the same on-demand infrastructure to make their architectural shift possible (AWS).

-These successful internet gaints did not start in a 'Microservice' fashion, they moved this way out of necessity.
-They were successful with monolithic architectures first, microservice style architectures allowed them to scale and evolve their success.
+These successful internet giants did not start with a "Microservice" structure; they moved this way out of necessity.
+They were successful with monolithic architectures first, but microservice-style architectures allowed them to scale and evolve.

-This idea of starting with a monilith and moving towards Microservices has been thrown out there: https://martinfowler.com/bliki/MonolithFirst.html
+This idea of starting with a monolith and moving towards Microservices has been thrown out there before: https://martinfowler.com/bliki/MonolithFirst.html